 For all VxRail clusters:

-If more than one top-of-rack switch is being deployed to support the VxRail cluster, configure inter-switch links between the switches.
-Configure the inter-switch links to allow the all VLANs to pass through.
+If more than one top-of-rack switch is being deployed to support the VxRail cluster, configure interswitch links between the switches.
+Configure the interswitch links to allow all VLANs to pass through.

 Configure the port mode on your switch based on the plan for the VxRail logical networks, and whether VLANs will be used to segment VxRail network traffic.
 Ports on a switch operate in one of the following modes:

-During the VxRail initial build process, either two or four ports will be selected on each node to support the VxRail management networks and any guest networks configured at that time.
-The VxRail initial build process configures a virtual distributed switch on the cluster, and then configures a portgroup on that virtual distributed switch for each VxRail management network.
+During the VxRail initial build process, either two or four ports are selected on each node.
+These ports support the VxRail management networks and any guest networks that are configured then.
+The VxRail initial build process configures a virtual-distributed switch in the cluster.
+Then it configures a port group on that virtual-distributed switch for each VxRail management network.

 Network traffic must be allowed uninterrupted passage between the physical switch ports and the VxRail nodes.
 Certain Spanning Tree states can place restrictions on network traffic and can force the port into an unexpected timeout mode.
-These conditions that are caused by Spanning Tree can disrupt VxRail normal operations and impact performance.
+These conditions that Spanning Tree causes can disrupt VxRail normal operations and impact performance.

-If Spanning Tree is enabled in your network, ensure that the physical switch ports that are connected to VxRail nodes are configured with a setting such as ‘Portfast’, or set as an edge port.
-These settings set the port to forwarding state, so no disruption occurs.
-Because vSphere virtual switches do not support STP, physical switch ports that are connected to an ESXi host must have a setting such as ‘Portfast’ configured if spanning tree is enabled to avoid loops within the physical switch network.
+If Spanning Tree is enabled in your network, ensure that the physical switch ports that are connected to VxRail nodes are configured with a setting such as “Portfast.”
+Or you can configure the port as an edge port.
+These settings set the port to forwarding state, so no disruption occurs. vSphere virtual switches do not support STP.
+You can enable Spanning Tree to avoid loops within the physical switch network.
+If you do, you must configure physical switch ports that are connected to an ESXi host with a setting such as “Portfast.”

 Now that the switch base settings are complete, the next step is the switch ports.
-Perform the following steps for each switch port that will be connected to a VxRail node:
+Perform the following steps for each switch port that is connected to a VxRail node: